puppetlabs/cs-summit-hands-on/11_protect_an_environment_group.md

 1. In the column for "Protected Environments" click on the number "0"
 1. Click "Add"
 1. Choose "production"
-1. Flip the slider to enable your new group to approve code deployments
+1. Under "Designate approval groups," flip the slider to enable your new group to approve code deployments
 1. Click "Add" then "Done"
 1. Click "Done" again